 For the best results you want to build a complete snapshot of how you’re progressing using multiple different data sets.

 This will allow you to not only understand what’s happen but also to identify the possible causes.
-For example;

 If when weighing yourself, you notice you’re losing weight too quickly you can then review your food diary and see why this is happening.
 Chances are you’re eating too little and you can easily fix this.